Hounfor/The-Big-Deal-Add-On/README.md

 DLC.
 3) The Big Deal.
 The entire add-on was originally built around this campaign. **Its difficulty is a** **nightmare.
 You have been warned.** You'll need the best you can get to complete it.

+– In version 1.7, a single FP named 2 Minutes To Midnight was added.
+In terms of difficulty, it's something like TBD.
+And one more thing.
+This is probably the only time I write a disclaimer for TBD. **I in no way approve of such "ways" of solving problems as in this FP**, it's just that in the world of BattleTech anything can happen...
+Like this time.
+Everyone makes their own decisions, you know?
+So I'm not calling anyone to anything, it's just a video game where you make decisions, and nothing more: there is no hidden meaning there.
+What you imagined after this FP is all your own thoughts, I have nothing to do with it.

 – Lots of different notes, descriptions and references.Although the plots don't claim to be literary masterpieces, I think you will enjoy them.

-– 22 new events, 8 of which are random, and it's up to you whether they happen or not.
+– 30 new events, some of them are random, and it's up to you whether they happen or not.

-– 29 new BattleMechs, including 3 unique chassis, which can only be obtained once.
+– 40 new BattleMechs, including 10 unique chassis, which can only be obtained once.
 However, you may not get it, it all depends on your choice...

 – Several new Ronin Mechwarriors.